fleetdm/fleet/docs/Configuration/configuration-files/README.md

 #### Software

 List of the software that will be installed on macOS and Windows hosts during enrollment.

+`url` must be an absolute URL to the software installer.

 > If you want to add scripts to hosts on a specific team in Fleet, use the `team` YAML document.
 Learn how to create one [here](#teams).